 The American Express Preferred Rewards Gold credit card is a low cost (zero cost, actually, in Year 1) and high reward way to begin a relationship with Amex.

-The 30,000 Membership Rewards points bonus is certainly worth having, if you qualify.
-Make sure you apply by 9th November 2021 to get this deal.
+The 20,000 Membership Rewards points bonus is certainly worth having, if you qualify.

 The two airport lounge passes and £120 of Deliveroo credit will come in handy too.